 - 1. An applicant's claim for services is denied or is not acted upon with reasonable promptness. - 2.
 A recipient believes the agency has taken an action erroneously. - 3.
 A resident believes a nursing facility has erroneously determined that he or she must be transferred or discharged. - 4.
-An individual believes the State has made an erroneous PASARR determination. - 5.
-Received from any prepaid ambulatory health plan (PAHP) enrollee who is entitled to a hearing under 42 CFR 431 subpart E. - 6.
-Received from any managed care organization (MCO) or prepaid inpatient health plan (PIHP) enrollee who is entitled to a hearing under 42 CFR 438 subpart F. - 7.
-Received from any enrollee who is entitled to a hearing under 42 CFR 438 subpart B.
+An individual believes the State has made an erroneous [PASARR] determination. - 5.
+[Received] A hearing request is received] from any prepaid ambulatory health plan (PAHP) enrollee who is entitled to a hearing under 42 CFR 431 subpart E. - 6.
+[Received A hearing request is received] from any managed care organization (MCO) or prepaid inpatient health plan (PIHP) enrollee who is entitled to a hearing under 42 CFR 438 subpart F. - 7.
+[Received A hearing request is received] from any enrollee who is entitled to a hearing under 42 CFR 438 subpart B.